Carlos-PC05/Carlos-PC05/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Carlos, a Computer Science student from Spain
-I studied at DeSales University PA for one semester
+I'm Carlos, a Computer Science student from Spain, I studied at DeSales University PA for one semester

 I like learning more about tech besides my Major

 I'm learning about Deep Learning, Convolutional Neural Networks and Image Analysis on my own

-I'm open to collaborate with anybody, you can reach me throught linkedIn: https://www.linkedin.com/in/carlos-parra-camacho/
+I'm open to mek any project with anybody, you can reach me throught linkedIn: https://www.linkedin.com/in/carlos-parra-camacho/

 ### Some facts:
 - I love sports and spending time outdoors with family and friends